abrahamkunnan/Health-Quotes-Demo-Day/README.md

 DO NOT RENAME ANY FILES YOU DOWNLOAD FROM OUR GITHUB REPO

 You MUST download our depression.txt and it MUST be saved in your C: drive.
-For minimum hassle
+For minimum hassle save it as a file within the C: drive and NOT WITHIN A FOLDER IN YOUR C: DRIVE
+;